flame/blis/docs/Discord.md

 ## Welcome

 In 2021, we soft-launched our Discord server by privately inviting current and former collaborators, attendees of our BLIS Retreat, as well as other participants within the BLIS ecosystem.
-We are excited by the results thus far, and are happy to announce that our new community is now open to the broader public!
+We've been thrilled by the results thus far, and are happy to announce that our new community is now open to the broader public!

-If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us on Discord!
+If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us!
 Joining our server is also a great way to get announcements for new versions, workshop events, video chat parties, and other infrequent updates.

 **If you already use Discord** and want to skip straight to the invite link, you can find it [here](#obtaining-the-invite-link).
 Just be sure to manually remove the dashes (`-`) and equal signs (`=`) before using it!